scrapy/scrapy/docs/intro/overview.rst

 Run the spider to extract the data
 ==================================

-Finally, we'll run the spider to crawl the site an output file ``scraped_data.json`` with the scraped data in JSON format::
+Finally, we'll run the spider to crawl the site and output the file ``scraped_data.json`` with the scraped data in JSON format::

     scrapy crawl mininova -o scraped_data.json -t json